Randomized embeddings with slack, and high-dimensional Approximate Nearest Neighbor: Approximate Nearest Neighbor Search

-To be more precise, the probability of success, which is the probability that the random projection succeeds according to Theorem.~\ref{thmbad}, is greater than $1-\delta$, for any constant $\delta\in (0,1).$ Notice that the preprocessing time for BBD-trees has no dependence on $\epsilon$.
+To be more precise, the probability of success, which is the probability that the random projection succeeds according to Theorem.~\ref{thmbad}, is at least constant and can be amplified to high probability of success with repetition.
+Notice that the preprocessing time for BBD-trees has no dependence on $\epsilon$.